bmd1905/EasyMLOps/README.md

 make up-cdc
 ```

-Next, we need to start the CDC service.
+Next, we start the CDC service.
 This Docker Compose file contains:

 - Debezium
 - PostgreSQL db
-- A Python service that will register the connector, create the table, and insert the data into the PostgreSQL db.
+- A Python service that registers the connector, creates the table, and inserts the data into PostgreSQL.

-The data is automatically synced from the PostgreSQL db to the `tracking_postgres_cdc.public.events` topic.
-To check if the connector is working, go to `Connect` tab and you should see a connector called `cdc-postgresql`.
+The data automatically syncs from PostgreSQL to the `tracking_postgres_cdc.public.events` topic.
+To confirm, go to the `Connect` tab in the Kafka UI; you should see a connector called `cdc-postgresql`.

 ![Kafka Connectors](./docs/images/kafka-connectors.jpg)

-Go back to the `http://localhost:9021/` and you should see a new topic called `tracking_postgres_cdc.public.events`.
+Return to `http://localhost:9021/`; there should be a new topic called `tracking_postgres_cdc.public.events`.

 ![Kafka Topics](./docs/images/kafka-topic-cdc.jpg)